symmetriccurve/Interview-questions/Reactjs Question.md

 getDerivedStateFromProps
 ```

-This component life cycle is the new addition **React 16.3**, this behaves a as combination of componentWillMouunt and ComponentWillReceiveProps, means this component life cycle is trigger both on the initial render and subsequent renders
+This component life cycle is the new addition **React 16.3**, this behaves a as combination of componentWillMount and ComponentWillReceiveProps, means this component life cycle is trigger both on the initial render and subsequent renders

 ```javascript
 ShouldComponentUpdate